 The best way to spend a cloudy, rainy day is by soaking in a hot spring surrounded by native bush with rain falling around you.
 Kerosene creek is a freshwater, natural hot spring about 30km south of Rotorua.
-The hot water from a natural spring bubbles up from the ground into the cool waters of the creek, which creates the warm water.
+The hot water from a natural spring bubbles up from the ground into the cool waters of the creek, which creates the warm water - and why it is also called Hot n Cold by the locals.
 As the rain hits the water the steam sits low creating a cosy and relaxed atmosphere.
 This geothermal heated stream is the perfect place to blob out and relax while experiencing a New Zealand natural hot spring.
 This is an awesome free experience to do on a rainy day in Rotorua.

-Don’t let the rain stop you from white water rafting down the rapids of the Kaituna river.
-You will get wet from the river anyway so don’t let the rain stop you from having a whole load of fun!
-River Rats take you on a guided white water rafting trip down rapids and over the 7 metre waterfall.
-It is the highest commercial waterfall in New Zealand!
+Don’t let the rain stop you from white water rafting down the rapids of the Kaituna River.
+River Rats take you on a guided white water rafting trip down rapids and over a 7 metre waterfall - it is the highest commercial waterfall in New Zealand!
 River Rats gear you up with wet suits to keep you warm while you’re having the time of your life riding down the adrenaline pumping rapids.

-Zipline through the native rainforest with Rotorua Canopy Tours
+4. Zipline through native forest with Rotorua Canopy Tours

 Ziplining through lush native forest is a pretty amazing thing to experience!
 In fact, a ziplining tour with Rotorua Canopy Tours is even better to do on a rainy day in Rotorua!
 The forest sparkles in the rain, the smell of nature fills the air and the damp atmosphere makes you feel alive and fresh among nature’s creation.
 The 3 hour tour will take you through the native forest via a network of ziplines and walking bridges.
 The guides will also educate you about the conservation efforts and history of this beautiful rainforest.
 The Rotorua Canopy Tours guides will make sure you are prepared and provide wet weather gear from head to toe so there is so need to worry about getting wet.

-Photo: The historic Blue Baths building.
-Photo Credit: James Carmichael
+Photo: The historic Blue Baths building Credit: James Carmichael